 Tours available on weekends from May through November; summer recitals begin June 4

-The Millennium Carillon in Moser Tower and the Visitor Center will be open for the 2013 season beginning Saturday, May 4.
+The Millennium Carillon in Moser Tower and the Visitor Center is now open for the 2013 season.
 Visitors can climb the 253 steps to the top of the 160-foot tower and enjoy a spectacular view while learning about the workings of the Carillon, its history, and its unique features.

 The Carillon summer recital series begins Tuesday, June 4 at 7:00 p.m. featuring carillonneurs from Naperville, from other cities in the U.S.A. and from the Netherlands, Australia, Denmark and Belgium.